Shot2Story: A New Benchmark for Comprehensive Understanding of Multi-shot Videos: Tasks and Experiments

-Specifically, we directly apply our video summarization model on video QA benchmarks MSRVTT-QA~\cite{xu2017msrvttqa} and ActivityNet-QA~\cite{yu2019activitynetqa} by splitting the testing videos into video shots and feeding them into the SUM-shot model.
-The generated summaries and the associated questions are then fed into a Vicuna model to derive the answers with the prompt shown in Supp.
-Sec.~\ref{supp_sec:zr_qa_vicuna_prompt}.
-Note there is no adaptation or finetuning conducted for the Vicuna model.
-Since the original answers in the QA benchmarks are very short and the generated responses from LLM tend to be a long sentence, we levarge the \texttt{gpt-3.5-turbo} model to generate a binary decision of whether the answer is correct, following Video-ChatGPT~\cite{maaz2023videochatgpt}.
-We compare our results with Video-ChatGPT~\cite{maaz2023videochatgpt}, MovieChat~\cite{song2023moviechat} and VideoChat~\cite{li2023videochat} as in Table~\ref{tab:shot_visual_cap}.
-Note that Video-ChatGPT and VideoChat both use large amount of instruction tuning data to learn to directly generating answers from visual features and the text prompt, while ours bypasses instruction tuning by distilling the video information into a video summary.
-Additionally, for a direct comparison, we evaluate Video-ChatGPT on question-answering in the same methodology as ours.
-As shown in Table~\ref{tab:zr_qa}, our model outperforms Video-ChatGPT by a large margin.
-Our model also follows the zero-shot QA settings since the model only uses \dataset as training data.
-Note that MSRVTT contains a large portion of videos with out-of-domain topics such as tv shows and food, while ActivityNet has much longer videos than our training videos.
-This validates the the robustness and transferability of our model across different topics and longer videos.
-This surprisingly good result indicates that a comprehensive and detailed video summary is a high quality abstraction of the video, facilitating a wide range of tasks including video QA and video-based conversation.
-Example summaries on MSRVTT and ActivityNet can be seen in Supp.
-Sec.~\ref{supp_sec:qa_summary_examples}.
+\textbf{Zero-shot video question-answering.} As shown in Table~\ref{tab:zr_qa}, our results with VideoChat2-SUM-shot surpass 5 out of 6 existing video-VLMs on MSRVTT-QA and 4 out of 6 existing models on ActivityNet-QA.
+Furthermore, our results are comparable to the SOTA performance on MSRVTT-QA with Video-LLaVA~\citep{lin2023video}.
+Note that these models require extensive instruction-tuning data to learn to directly generate answers from visual features and the text prompt, whereas our model bypasses instruction tuning by distilling the video information into a summary.
+Our model also follows the zero-shot QA setting since the model only uses \dataset as training data.
+Note that MSRVTT contains a large portion of videos with out-of-domain topics such as TV shows (e.g., Figure~\ref{fig:supp_qa_summary_msrvtt}) and food, while ActivityNet has much longer videos than our training videos (e.g., Figure~\ref{fig:vis_zr_qa_test}.
+This validates the robustness and transferability of our model across different topics and longer videos.
+This surprisingly good result indicates that a comprehensive and detailed video summary is a high-quality abstraction of the video, facilitating a wide range of tasks including video QA and video-based conversation.
+Moreover, our model achieves strong results on ActivityNet-QA, which predominantly consists of single-shot long videos, validating that models trained with multi-shot videos can effectively generalize to single-shot videos.